 New Zealand took an unbeatable 3-0 lead in their Eastern Zone Davis Cup semi-final match against India in New Delhi on Saturday (21 January).

-New Zealand took an unbeatable 3-0 lead in their Eastern Zone Davis Cup semi-final match against India in New Delhi on Saturday (21 January).
+Background: New Zealand took an unbeatable 3-0 lead in their Eastern Zone Davis Cup semi-final match against India in New Delhi on Saturday (21 January).
 After winning the opening singles matches on Friday, the New Zealand doubles pair, Brian Fairlie and Chris Lewis, wrapped up the tie when they defeated India's Anand Amritraj and Shashi Mennon.
 It was a marathon match that ended 2-6, 14-16, 12-10, 6-2, 6-2, after New Zealand had lost the first two sets.

 SYNOPSIS: The Indian pair, with Anand Amritraj serving here, knew they had to win to stay in the Davis Cup.
 But they lost this point in the first set when Amritraj put the ball into the net.
 Serving 5-2 up, he made no mistake with this backhand return, to give India a reassuring start.